 Millennia of geographic activity have twisted and turned the South Island into towering peaks, glaciated troughs and roaring coastlines.
 The result?
 An outdoorsman’s paradise and a wildlife watcher’s Eden.
 You’ll explore it all on whale-watching tours, cross-country alpine railways and an overnight fjord cruise, spent with the dolphins of Doubtful Sound.
 You’ll even enjoy a heli-hike on the famous Franz Josef Glacier.
 It’s all knitted together by New Zealand’s finest accommodation – from rainforest retreats to luxury lakeside lodges – and some of the world’s most scenic driving routes.
 This is a truly epic road trip.

-Your included chauffeur transfer will bring you to the airport for some premium-lounge relaxation before your flight to New Zealand.
+Enjoy some premium-lounge relaxation before your flight to New Zealand.

 Arriving into Christchurch, a private transfer will bring you to your luxury, city-centre hotel whose one-to-one staff-to-guest ratio promises only the finest service.
 Then, head out to explore the city at your own pace.
 Following a pair of tragic earthquakes, Christchurch has turned over a new leaf in tram-served botanical gardens, delightful parklands and the idyllic, willow-tree-lined Avon River.